Computer Neck Syndrome: Postural Causes of a Common Malady

 Muscular imbalances occur when one group of muscles gets very tight, while another group, usually the agonist muscles (doing the opposite actions) gets weak, or a better way to put it, gets lazy.

-Another very common imbalance is the flexure posture I described above.
+Another common imbalance is the flexure posture.
 Tight pecs, tight scalenes and weak serratus anterior are the coupled players.
-Throw in weak lower traps and, forget about it, that is chronic neck and shoulder problems just begging to happen.
+Throw in weak lower traps and you have chronic neck and shoulder problems just waiting to happen.

 Tight pecs roll the shoulders forward, compressing the sub-acromial space, as well as compromising the brachial plexus.
 The scalenes pull the collar bone up, further diminishing the sub-acromial space, and compromising the tendons and bursa there.
 Tight scalenes are also a major culprit of clipping off the brachial plexus, leading to numbness and tingling in the arms and hands.